-17 Procedures for Arranging Firm Point-To-Point Transmission Service17.1 Application:
+17 Procedures for Arranging Firm Point-To-Point Transmission Service 17.1 Application:

-A request for Firm Point-To-Point Transmission Service for periods of one at least sixty (60) days in advance of the calendar month in which service is to commence.
+A request for Firm Point-To-Point Transmission Service for periods of one year or longer must contain a written Application to:

+El Paso Electric Company at the point of contact posted in the Documents area on the El Paso Electric OASIS opening page under the "Transmission Contact Information" folder at least sixty (60) days in advance of the calendar month in which service is to commence.
 The Transmission Provider will consider requests for such firm service on shorter notice when feasible.
 Requests for firm service for periods of less than one year shall be subject to expedited procedures that shall be negotiated between the Parties within the time constraints provided in Section 17.5.
-All Firm Point-To-Point Transmission Service requests should be submitted by entering the information listed below on the Transmission Provider's OASIS.
-Prior to implementation of the Transmission Provider's OASIS, a Completed Application may be submitted by (i) transmitting the required information to the Transmission Provider by telefax, or (ii) providing the information by telephone over the Transmission Provider's time recorded telephone line.
-Each of these methods will provide a time-stamped record for establishing the priority of the Application.
+All Firm Point-To-Point Transmission Service requests shall be submitted by transmitting an Application to the Transmission Provider by electronic mail (e-mail) to the e-mail address indicated on the Application or otherwise provided by the Transmission Provider.
+This method will provide a time-stamped record for establishing the priority of the Application.